chargee-energy/chargee-developer-sandbox/PROJECT_SUMMARY.md

 ---

-**The Chargee Developer Sandbox is now ready to help developers integrate with the Ampere API! 🎉**
+**The Chargee Developer Playground is now ready to help developers integrate with the Ampere API! 🎉**